BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 Mark is the creator of [Redux Toolkit](https://redux-toolkit.js.org/).
 He begins by detailing the pros and cons of using Redux in relation to various aspects:

-- flux-style indirection via dispatching actions instead of direct state mutations,
+- Flux-style indirection via dispatching actions instead of direct state mutations
-- single global centralized store,
+- A single global centralized store
-- state updates via reducers and slices.
+- State updates via reducers and slices

 Then Mark presents the arguments why he thinks using Redux in 2024 is a good choice: